-Answers from Jay L. Hoecker, M.D.
+Answer From Jay L. Hoecker, M.D.

 By accepting the changes your child is going through and showing him or her love and respect, you'll help your child make it through this difficult stage with confidence.

-- Shelov SP, et al. Caring for Your Baby and Young Child: Birth to Age 5.
-5th ed.
-Elk Grove Village, Ill.: Bantam; 2009:325.
+- Shelov SP, et al. Your two-year-old.
+In: Caring for Your Baby and Young Child: Birth to Age 5.
+6th ed.
+New York, N.Y.: Bantam Books; 2014.

 - Hoecker JL (expert opinion).
 Mayo Clinic, Rochester, Minn.
 March 6, 2019.